 Everyone can claim Child Benefit, although if you or your partner earn more than £50,000 after tax then some of it will be clawed back in the form of a tax charge.
 If you’re affected by the tax charge then you can choose not to claim Child Benefit, but you should still fill in the form so that you keep accruing National Insurance credits.
 These will come in handy in later life and will help ensure you can draw the full State Pension.
 Child Benefit forms should be completed before the baby is three months old.

 You may also be eligible for Child Tax Credit (the amount you receive depends on your income), and Working Tax Credit if you’re on low pay.
 Check the government website for more details.

 3. Calculate the costs

 Babies are expensive!
-According to the Money Advice Service, a baby can cost anything between £1,600 and £7,200 in their first year while NatWest says that the average expenditure is £9,193 for the first 12 months.
+According to Money Helper, a baby can cost anything between £1,600 and £7,200 in their first year.

 Initial costs for your newborn will include things like a car seat, a cot and a pram, but you can save a lot of money by getting some of the items second hand on eBay or Gumtree, or even for free from Freecycle.
 It’s also worth asking friends and family what baby gear they have stored in the attic and garage.

 4. Create a new budget with baby in mind

 Your household budget will need to stretch to take the day-to-day costs of your new arrival into account.
 Items such as nappies, wipes and formula milk will need to be added.
 Start looking at the cost of these things when you go shopping and, where possible, buy in bulk for better savings.

 Remember too that your utility bills are likely to go up while you’re at home in the day looking after the baby, and that you’ll probably be using your washing machine much more frequently.